masabahmad/CRONO/sssp/README.md

 This parallelization can handle negative edge weights as well.

 The benchmark version has a parameter P_max, that is specified by ```cuberoot(N)*3```, which represents the number of iterations for the outer loop.
-Another parameter, ```range```, specifies the amount of vertices that can be worked on in an iteration.
-Currently, its set to multiply by DEG at each iteration.

 The executable then outputs the time in seconds that the program took to run.